 Who will participate in your tests?

 Who do you want to recruit?
-This is the most important question you’ll need to answer.
-You want to make sure you have the right demographic.
+This is the most important question you’ll need to answer, and you want to make sure you’re recruiting the right demographic.
 For example, if you’re testing a mobile site that shows all the nearest rock climbing locations, you’ll want to target tech-savvy rock climbers for your session.
 Age, gender, income level, and other factors can also come into play.